Fifty years ago still seems like yesterday for Len Paglialunga.

 Peil Pennington (l) and Len Paglialunga (r)

 But although the ’67 Rams had dropped the season-opener against Norwalk 16-14, there was plenty of excitement heading into the Week Two matchup against the dreaded Blue Wave.
-A combination of young new players such as Paglialunga, junior quarterback Peil Pennington—who would eventually play for UMass and was a pick in the 1974 NFL Draft—receivers Greg Esty and Les Mosley, sophomore running back Lem James and a solid defense led by Ben Harvey, Bob Kircher, Bob Saunders, Joe Sillo and Jeff Caldwell gave New Canaan new hope.
+A combination of young new players such as Paglialunga, junior quarterback Peil Pennington—who would eventually play for UMass and was a pick in the 1974 NFL Draft—receivers Greg Esty and Les Mosley, sophomore running back Lem James and a solid defense led by Ben Harvey, Bob Kircher, Bob Saunders, Chris Kinsley, Joe Sillo and Jeff Caldwell gave New Canaan new hope.

 Coach Sikorski had also enlisted the help of former Trinity Catholic head coach Bob Lynch, who had recently completed a stint as an assistant at the University of Rhode Island.
 Lynch brought a fresh new confidence with him, and more importantly, along with it a new offense.